MURPHY O’CONNOR CASE. THE REAL STORY, BY MAIKE HICKSON. IL CASO MURPHY O’CONNOR. LA VERA STORIA, DI MAIKE HICKSON.

 British journal attempts to divert attention from Westminster scandal for its not following the Church’s protocols in abuse cases

-The Tablet, Great Britain’s progressivist Catholic weekly review, published a reportassessing the recently revealed abuse allegationsagainst Cardinal Cormac Murphy O’Connor.
+The Tablet, Great Britain’s progressivist Catholic weekly review, published a report assessing the recently revealed abuse allegations against Cardinal Cormac Murphy O’Connor.
 It is certain that they were not properly investigated by his own Archdiocese of Westminster.
 Yet, instead of pointing to the failures of due process, The Tabletnow attempts to show that a thorough investigation of the case had taken place already and that the abuse victim was found to be lacking in credibility.
-At the same time, The Tabletdoes confirm that, under Pope Francis, the investigation by the Congregation for the Doctrine of the Faith (CDF) has come to an end, thus indirectly confirming Marco Tosatti’s own report that the pope had urgently told Cardinal Gerhard Müller – the Prefect of the CDF – to halt any further investigation.
-By trying to refute the LifeSiteNews report, The Tabletseems to try to undermine Archbishop Viganòhimself who recently madea reference to this Murphy-O’Connor case.
-La Stampahas already translated this Tabletarticle into Italian and publishedit, as well.
+At the same time, The Tablet does confirm that, under Pope Francis, the investigation by the Congregation for the Doctrine of the Faith (CDF) has come to an end, thus indirectly confirming Marco Tosatti’s own report that the pope had urgently told Cardinal Gerhard Müller – the Prefect of the CDF – to halt any further investigation.
+By trying to refute the LifeSiteNews report, The Tabletseems to try to undermine Archbishop Viganòhimself who recently made a reference to this Murphy-O’Connor case.
+Vatican Insider has already translated this Tabletarticle into Italian and published it, as well.

-“Claims against Cardinal Cormac Murphy O’Connor ‘lacked credibility’” is the title of the 29 September articlewritten by Christopher Lamb.
+“Claims against Cardinal Cormac Murphy O’Connor ‘lacked credibility’” is the title of the 29 September article written by Christopher Lamb.
 While unspecifically acknowledging that both “Civil and Church authorities investigated abuse allegations against Cardinal Cormac Murphy-O’Connor on three occasions,” The Tabletthen claims that “each time they found them lacking in credibility.”
-Lamb says, with reference to a Catholic Heraldreport, that police did not pursue this case further after a thorough investigation.
+Lamb says, with reference to a Catholic Herald report, that police did not pursue this case further after a thorough investigation.

 Additionally, Lamb states that he has evidence that, both in 2011 and in 2013, the CDF ruled against all the allegations.
 In a June 2011 letter, Cardinal William Levada – then Prefect of the CDF – is said to have written to the Archdiocese of Westminster that “there is no case to answer.”
 Moreover, in 2013, now under Pope Francis, Cardinal Müller, according to Lamb, came to the “same conclusion as his predecessor.”Lamb thereby affirms that it was Müller himself who closed the case, a fact that concurs with Marco Tosatti’s own report, according to which Pope Francis had told the German cardinal over the phone to do it so.